Ginnie Graham: Oklahomans change culture as shown by new Sunday Funday vote

 The shift that ended Oklahoma Prohibition in 1959 has been attributed to urban growth, youthful leadership and changing attitudes toward individual choice and sin.

 Perhaps there is something similar in play.
-With increased travel and diversity of people and experiences, residents don’t see alcohol consumption as the decline of communities.
+With increased travel and diversity of people and experiences, residents don’t see alcohol consumption as a cause of decline in communities.

 Also, there is a growing number of younger Americans, as millennials (ages 24-39) are creeping up on baby boomers to be the biggest voting demographic.
 In elections this year, boomers make up 28% of voters followed by millennials at 27%.

-This generation has grown up with technology and alcohol being consumed in social functions.
+This generation has grown up with alcohol being consumed in social functions.
 It’s just not the bugaboo it used to be.

-Some faiths still forbid, or at least frown upon, alcohol consumption but a lot of mainline preaching and public advocacy has moved to different concerns such as health care, immigration, reproductive rights, equal rights or environmental preservation.
+Some faiths still forbid, or at least frown on, alcohol consumption, but a lot of mainline preaching and public advocacy has moved to different concerns, such as health care, immigration, reproductive rights, equal rights or environmental preservation.

 Liquor store hours are still heavily regulated.
 They still remain closed — by law — on Thanksgiving, Memorial Day, Independence Day, Labor Day and Christmas.